New Students

 1. Computer Science

-– BSc Computer Science students, consider adding Non-Science General Education courses from the approved Non-Science list
+– BSc Computer Science students, add Non-Science General Education courses from the approved Non-Science list.

-– BA Computer Science students, consider adding General Education courses (i.e., AP/HUMA, AP/SOSC, and/or SC/NATS)
+– BA Computer Science students, add General Education courses such as AP/HUMA, AP/SOSC, and/or SC/NATS.

 2. Computer Security

-– BSc Computer Security students, consider adding Non-Science General Education courses from the approved Non-Science list
+– BSc Computer Security students, add Non-Science General Education courses from the approved Non-Science list.

-– BA Computer Security students, consider adding General Education courses (i.e., AP/HUMA, AP/SOSC, and/or SC/NATS)
+– BA Computer Security students, add General Education courses such as AP/HUMA, AP/SOSC, and/or SC/NATS.

 3. Digital Media (All Streams)

-– Toggle between the various School of Arts, Media, Performance and Design FA/XXXX 1900-series
+– Toggle between the School of Arts, Media, Performance, and Design (i.e., FA/XXXX 1900-series) courses offered this Fall/Winter.
+Note that not all FA/XXXX 1900-series are offered every year.

 4. Earth and Atmospheric Science (Atmospheric Science Stream)

-– Consider adding Non-Science General Education courses from the approved Non-Science list
+– Add Non-Science General Education courses from the approved Non-Science list.

 Transfer Credits?
 We’ve Got You Covered!